 The second step is to compare the marginal benefits of keeping a card to its annual fee.

 The benefits of keeping a card might include:

 The operative word “marginal” mainly comes into play on category bonuses.
 You have to determine how much extra value you get from using a card’s category bonuses compared to your next best option if you canceled the card.

 When you are looking at the card you need to keep or cancel, compare it to the other cards you have.

-Compare that 2.28% rebate percentage to the Citi ThankYou® Premier Rewards Card, which earns 1 point per dollar on most spending, 2 points per dollar on airfare and hotels, and 3 points per dollar on travel and entertainment.
-Because of the new ThankYou Points transfer partners, I’d value ThankYou Points at 1.6 cents each.
+Compare that 2.15% rebate percentage to the Citi ThankYou® Premier Card, which earns 1 point per dollar on most spending, 3 points per dollar on travel and gas, and 2 points per dollar on dining and entertainment.
+Because of the new ThankYou Points transfer partners, I’d value ThankYou Points at 1.8 cents each.

-The Arrival Plus does 0.68% better on spending when the ThankYou Premier doesn’t have a bonus category.
-Figure out how much you think you’ll spend in non-bonused categories in the next year and multiply by 0.68%.
-If you plan to spend $15,000 on those categories (only $1,250 per month), you’re $102 better off spending that $15,000 on the Arrival Plus than the ThankYou Premier.
+The Arrival Plus does 0.35% better on spending when the ThankYou Premier doesn’t have a bonus category.
+Figure out how much you think you’ll spend in non-bonused categories in the next year and multiply by 0.35%.
+If you plan to spend $15,000 on those categories (only $1,250 per month), you’re $52.50 better off spending that $15,000 on the Arrival Plus than the ThankYou Premier.
 The annual fee on the Arrival Plus is $95 (waived the first year.)
-So that would mean you should keep the Arrival Plus.
-And I haven’t even mentioned its access to free FICO credit scores, TripIt Pro, and other benefits.
+So that would mean you should cancel the Arrival Plus.

 Applicability to You